Home

 Jacob's will and estate papers today are on file at the courthouse in Somerset, some of the family's oldest existing original documents.
 At last count, Jacob and his wife produced nine children, 63 grandchildren and at least 226 great-grandchildren, virtually all born before the year 1900.

-In about 1803, Jacob married neighbor Catherine Younkin (1787-1847), the daughter of Johannes 'John' and Catharina Younkin.
 Catherine was born on Aug.
-18, 1787 in Loudoun County, VA and was baptized at the New Jerusalem Evangelical Lutheran Church in Lovittsville, VA.
-(The original baptismal records are on deposit at the Lutheran Theological Seminary Library in Gettysburg, PA, with the Younkin name spelled 'Jungken' and 'Junghenn.')
+18, 1787 in Lovettsville in the Shenandoah Valley of Loudoun County, VA and was baptized at the local New Jerusalem Evangelical Lutheran Church.
+Most likely, Rev. John Andreas Krug weas the pastor performing the ceremony.
+A notation in the church records, in the German language, reads thus: "158.
+Johannes Jungken vxor [Frau] Catharina nata [born] d.
+18 Aug. b. [baptized] d.
+19 Sept.
+[Jac]ob Jungken vxor [Frau] Hannah [witnesses]."
+The original baptismal records are on deposit at the Lutheran Theological Seminary Library in Gettysburg, PA, with the Younkin name spelled "Jungken" and "Junghenn."

-A 1918 Somerset County Leader article, likely written by grandson Daniel Martin Younkin, recalled that Jacob and Catherine "were early settlers in what was known as the 'Hexabarger' community, which is a provincialism that is still frequently applied to that locality in Upper Turkeyfoot township....
+A 1918 Somerset County Leader article, with information furnished by their grandson Daniel Martin Younkin, said that Jacob and Catherine "were early settlers in what was known as the 'Hexebarger' community, which is a provincialism that is still frequently applied to that locality in Upper Turkeyfoot township....
 The topography is unusually rugged and the primitive inhabitants were themselves a rugged, sturdy people."

 The lands and waters surrounding the Minerd property were rich in game, fowl and fish, providing the family with sufficient resources for food.
-Seen at right is a rare old postcard of a trout-filled stream in the local region.
+Jacob also owned distilling equipment.

 The purchase by father Jacob and son John must have reflected interesting values of the times.
 First, they were opportunists to took advantage of economic forces working in their favor to buy attractive land at affordable prices.
 Second, they had been successful in the past to save and afford a down payment.
 Third, they must have had great confidence in their abilities as farmers to generate future income to support themselves and pay off what likely was an installment plan.
 Fourth, as a Whig (forerunner to today's Republican political party), Jacob believed in the federal government's longstanding policy of favoring the rights of property owners.
 Whigs such as Jacob were strongly opposed President Andrew Jackson's sweeping reforms to separate the government from a strong central bank.